zhangshaolei1998/Awesome-Simultaneous-Translation/README.md

 BSTC: A Large-Scale Chinese-English Speech Translation Dataset. [[PDF](https://aclanthology.org/2021.autosimtrans-1.5/)]

 ## Contact

-If this project is helpful to you, welcome to `star` it!
+If this repository is helpful to you, welcome to `star` it!

 If you have any suggestions or some related papers are not included, feel free to contact me with: `zhangshaolei20z@ict.ac.cn`.

-Shaolei Zhang
+> Shaolei Zhang
+>
-Ph.D.
+> Ph.D.
 Student Candidate
+>
+> Key Lab. of Intelligent Information Processing
+>
-Key Lab. of Intelligent Information Processing Institute of Computing Technology, Chinese Academy of Sciences
+> Institute of Computing Technology, Chinese Academy of Sciences